MerosCrypto/Meros/docs/Protocol/Consensus.md

 They have the following fields:

-- price: Price in Meri an unit of gas should cost.
+- price: Price in Meri a unit of gas should cost.

 `GasPrice` has a message length of 56 bytes; the 48-byte holder, the 4-byte nonce, and the 4-byte price (setting a max price of 4.29 Meros per unit of gas).
 The signature is produced with a prefix of "\3".